vchain-us/cnlc-docs/pages/help/overall-status.md

 These help pages.

 **Developer Section**
-Offers links to download SDKs and other interfaces to support access of the CNLC platform from your code.
+Offers links to download SDKs and other interfaces to support access of the CNIL platform from your code.

-<prev-next class="_margin-top-1" :prev="{ url: '/introduction', label: 'Understanding the System' }" :next="{ url: '/create-ledger', label: 'Creating a Ledger' }"></prev-next>
+<ui-prev-next class="mt-1" :prev="{ url: '/introduction', label: 'Understanding the System' }" :next="{ url: '/create-ledger', label: 'Creating a Ledger' }"></ui-prev-next>